Mark S. Allen, MD

 Todd K. Rosengart, MD, FACS

 Dr. Rosengart is a Cardiothoracic Surgeon at Baylor College of Medicine and serves as Professor and Chairman of the Michael E. DeBakey Department of Surgery at the Baylor College of Medicine, as well as holds the DeBakey Bard Chair of Surgery.
+He also is the Chair of the STS Workforce on Media Relations and Communications.

 Mark Russo, MD, MS